Self-Build Mortgages; How we can help

-The majority of the high street lending market do not offer self build mortgages, with the market mainly being catered for by small building societies.
+The majority of the high street lending market does not offer self-build mortgages, with the market mainly being catered for by small building societies.

-Many of them also only offering these products through an experienced broker like ourselves due to the specialist nature and additional requirements.
+Many of them also only offer these products through an experienced broker like ourselves due to the specialist nature and additional requirements.

 We can help you find those lenders suitable for your requirements and prepare the application on your behalf.

-We make sure that you meet the lenders criteria prior to application and avoid time consuming, costly and stressful investigations into lenders whose criteria you don’t fit.
+We make sure that you meet the lender's criteria before application and avoid time-consuming, costly and stressful investigations into lenders whose criteria you don’t fit.

-Advice fees only chargeable at mortgage offer stage.
+- Our advice fees are only chargeable at mortgage offer stage

-We have access to self build lenders who can offer stage payments in advance or arrears all the way from land purchase to completion.
+- We have access to self-build lenders who can offer stage payments in advance or arrears from land purchase to completion of construction

-Some lenders able to offer advances not based on present value
+- Some lenders can offer initial advances not based on the present value

-Maximum advances available up to £1 million for self build and renovations
+- Maximum advances are available up to £1 million for self-build and renovations

-In a self build mortgage the lender advances funds in stages as works are completed allowing you to move onto the next stage of the build process up to completion of the build.
+In a self-build mortgage, the lender advances funds in stages as the work is completed allowing you to move onto the next stage of the build process up to the completion of construction.